 Karamū Stream is a gently flowing waterway where we manage areas of public reserve for walking, some cycling and wildlife.
 It is also suitable for kayaking, especially in the lower reaches.

 Karamū Stream is a gently flowing waterway with areas of public reserve.
-It takes water from as far as Pekapeka wetland and Bridge Pa before flowing by Havelock North to merge with the Raupare Stream and become the Clive River near Whakatū in Hastings.
+It takes water from as far as the Poukawa Basin though Pekapeka wetland, and Bridge Pa before flowing by Havelock North to merge with the Raupare Stream and become the Clive River near Whakatū in Hastings.

-Although the access areas make the stream attractive, it has poor water quality.
-The extensive size of the catchment means that high amount of contaminants and nutrients end up in the stream.
-HBRC has a strategy to improve the water quality and in 2017 designated the stream as a Hot Spot project to accelerate the stream edge enhancement work.
+Although numerous access areas make the stream attractive, it has poor water quality.
+The extensive size of the catchment means that high trace levels of contaminants and nutrients end up in the stream. the Regional Council has a strategy to improve the water quality and in 2017 designated the stream as a Hot Spot project to accelerate the stream edge enhancement work.

 Karamū Stream is a critical catchment for Hastings District, as it drains water from horticultural land on the Heretaunga Plains plus the bulk of city stormwater to the Clive River which then flows into Hawke Bay.